kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 * The Policy appearing first in alphabetical order by "<namespace>/<name>".
 For example, foo/bar is given precedence over foo/baz.

-For a better user experience, a validating webhook can be implemented to prevent these kinds of conflicts all together.

 ### Kubectl Plugin
 To help improve UX and standardization, a kubectl plugin will be developed that will be capable of describing the computed sum of policy that applies to a given resource, including policies applied to parent resources.

-Each Policy CRD that wants to be supported by this plugin will need to follow the API structure defined above and add a `gateway.networking.k8s.io/policy: true` label to the CRD.
+Each Policy CRD that wants to be supported by this plugin will need to follow the API structure defined above and add a `gateway.networking.k8s.io/policy-attachment: true` label to the CRD.

 ### Status
 In the future, we may consider adding a new `Policies` field to status on